MAPC/statewidehousingplan/third-party-data/README.md

-### Scripts for requests involving third party data
+## Scripts for requests involving third party data

 #### 2024

+## Materials
+`functions.R` contains functions written previously or for use in the statewide housing plan by MAPC staff that are utilized in the analyses listed below

+### Analayses
 __1. units in coastal flood risk areas__

 __2. sales affordable to middle income buyers__